meadowingc/obsidian-trackbear/README.md

 Connect your Obsidian writing to [TrackBear](https://trackbear.app) and track your progress without leaving your vault.
 Great for morning pages, blog posts, or any writing project you want to keep tabs on.

+Here's an example of me tracking a brand new file, synching it, and then showing how the number of words shows up on the TrackBear dashboard.

+<video src="https://github.com/user-attachments/assets/36a50915-d1da-466d-ad5c-7200d630c222" controls width="100%"></video>

 ## What it does